Inbuilt Functions In C++ - C++ Programming Tutorial

 Explanation:

-In this example, the two string variables fruit1 and fruit2 are initialized by the code to contain "Banana" and "Sapota" accordingly.
-After that, it gives an example of how to use the swap function to switch the data in these two strings.
-The strings' original and swapped contents are output by the program.
+In this illustration, the code initializes the string variables fruit1 and fruit2 with the values "Banana" and "Sapota" respectively.
+Subsequently, it demonstrates the utilization of the swap function to interchange the data within these two strings.
+The program then displays both the original contents and the exchanged contents of the strings.

 II.
 Mathematical functions in C++

-There are several mathematical functions in C++.
-Some mathematical functions in C++ are as follows:
+There exist numerous mathematical functions available in C++.
+A selection of mathematical functions in C++ includes:

 1. abs